-This poignant picture of Abraham’s offering of his son Isaac is simply a foreshadowing of God the Father and His beloved Son – the sinless lamb of God, who went to the cross out of love.
+This poignant picture of Abraham’s offering of his son, Isaac, is simply a foreshadowing of God the Father and His beloved Son – the sinless lamb of God, who went to the Cross out of love.
 Jesus, the beloved Son of God, was a willing sacrifice.
-He was the burnt-offering, Who offered Himself as a voluntarily sacrifice.
-It was out of obedience toward His Father, that Christ became the Freewill, Burnt Offering, and was pleased to cry out, not My will but Thy will done.
+He was the burnt-offering Who offered Himself as a voluntary sacrifice.
+It was out of obedience toward His Father that Christ became the Freewill, Burnt Offering, and was pleased to cry out, "Not My will but Thy will be done."

-Having carried the wooden cross on His shoulder – (just like Isaac, His forbear), Christ was thrust in the heart with a sharp sword, that the sin of the world was paid in full.
-The poignant picture of the sacrificial Lamb of God, through the lives of Abraham and Isaac, finally became an historical reality for us all – at Calvary.
+Having carried the wooden cross on His shoulder (just like Isaac, His forbear), Christ was thrust in the heart with a sharp sword and the sin of the world was paid in full.
+The poignant picture of the sacrificial Lamb of God through the lives of Abraham and Isaac, finally became a historical reality for us all – at Calvary.

-Heavenly Father, thank You for painting so many pictures of Christ in the Old Testament and for lives like Abraham and Isaac, who so clearly represent element of what Father and Son together endured, to take away my sin.
+Heavenly Father, thank You for painting so many pictures of Christ in the Old Testament and for the lives of Abraham and Isaac, who so clearly represent elements of what Father and Son together endured, to take away my sin.
 Thank You for giving Your life as the ransom price for my soul and I pray that I would increasingly come to an understanding of what it cost for You to pay for my sin.
-THANK YOU in Jesus name, AMEN
+Thank You, in Jesus' name, AMEN.

 Never miss a post